aarsakian/FileSystemForensics/README.md

         show deleted records

   -entries string
-        select file system records by entering its id, use comma as a seperator.
+        select file system records by entering its id, use comma as a seperator

   -evidence string
         path to image file (EWF/Raw formats are supported)